 The Rose-Hulman Bookstore is located in the lower level of the Hulman Memorial Union building and provides textbooks, office supplies, art supplies, cards, stationery, clothing, gifts and sundry items.
 Employees may cash personal checks up to $150.00 with proper identification.

 Technical Services Center is operated as a complete computational and information processing service for both the academic and administrative functions of the Institute.
-Questions and/or problems should be reported to the Help Desk Operator in room G-108 by calling extension 8989 or e-mail “email@example.com.”
+Questions and/or problems should be reported to the Service Desk Operator in room G-108 by calling extension 8989 or e-mail “email@example.com.”

 Fax Machines, Copiers, Printing, and Telephones